mrkwjc/ffnet/trunk/web/index.rst

     Technical University of Lodz (Poland),
     Department of Civil Engineering, Architecture and Environmental Engineering, http://ffnet.sourceforge.net/, ffnet-0.7, August 2011

+You can also look at the growing list of `publications <ffnet-publications.html>`_ which cite ffnet.

 ..
   .. image:: http://sflogo.sourceforge.net/sflogo.php?group_id=126615&type=8